Easy DIY Beaded Ornaments: Step by Step Tutorial

 Every year around this time, I start to look for an easy ornament to make for our Christmas tree.
 Angels, small trees, pinecones, and stars are just some of the ornaments that are on our tree each year.
-Some years I made extra ornaments that were also used as a replacement for bows on gifts.
+Some years I made extra ornaments that were also used as a replacement for gift toppers.

 The idea of an icicle came to mind so I ordered this graduated-size bead package from Amazon along with some other supplies.